holman/boom/Readme.markdown

         blog:   http://zachholman.com
         github: https://github.com

+** Manual edit **

+If you want to edit the underlying JSON directly, make sure your `$EDITOR` environment variable is set, and run:

+    $ boom edit

 ** It's just the command line, silly **

 So don't forget all your other favorites are there to help you, too: